kimbring2/DeepSoccer/README.md

 All parameters related to Reinforcmeent Learning can be checked at [deepsoccer_config.yaml file](https://github.com/kimbring2/DeepSoccer/blob/master/my_deepsoccer_training/src/deepsoccer_config.yaml).
 Buffer size and pretrain steps are important.
 Save_dir, tb_dir parameter means saving location of trained Tensorflow model and Tensorboard log file.

-## 9) Using pretrained model at Jetson Nano
+## 9) Using pretrained model at Jetson board
-In order to use the model trained by Gazebo simulation at Jetson Nano.
+In order to use the model trained by Gazebo simulation at Jetson embedded board.
 You need to copy a folder named pre_trained_model.ckpt generated after training at previous step.
 Inside the folder, there are assets and variables folders, and frozen model named saved_model.pb.

 After placing [DeepSoccer_ROS Package](https://github.com/kimbring2/DeepSoccer/tree/master/deepsoccer_ros) to your ROS workspace of Jetson Xavier NX, run below command.